viapascurta-tech/Palmyra_med_sepsis_app/README.md

 # Palmyra_med_sepsis_app
  This is the repository for a research project concerning building LLM-RAG-based apps
 ## Overview
-The repository contains files with persisting ChromaDB vector stores used for the functioning of an RAG-based software application that uses elements of a [multi-agentic approach] (https://www.crewai.com/).
+The repository contains files with persisting ChromaDB vector stores used for the functioning of an RAG-based software application that uses elements of a [multi-agentic approach](https://www.crewai.com/).
 ## The software applications for decision-making at an early stage of sepsis
 The application requires input of information about a particular sepsis case as a clinical vignette.
 By pressing respective buttons on the application GUI, the user will get
 * *literature-based recommendations* concerning case management,